 Feel like listening to something eerie tonight?
 We round up some of our favorite spooky songs, including ghost tales, murder ballads, and cheerful tunes about facing down death.

-If you are about ready to throw your iPod through the window the next time “Monster Mash” pops up on your Halloween playlist, we’ve got just the thing for you.
-We’ve put together a playlist of songs by some C&I favorites that are sure to set the mood as you light the jack-o’-lanterns and prepare for an influx of trick-or-treaters.
+If you are about ready to throw your smartphone through the window the next time “Monster Mash” pops up on your Halloween playlist, we’ve got just the thing for you: a playlist of songs by some C&I favorites that are sure to set the mood as you light the jack-o’-lanterns and prepare for an influx of trick-or-treaters.

 Give it a spin and let us know what you think.

 Photography: Calavera Con Guitara by José Guadalupe Posada.
 Type-metal engraving, Restrike.
 Date of Plate: ca. 1900